Nanolx/NanoDroid/README.md

   * some ROMs already have the patch built-in, if you patch those ROMs (again), it results in heavy lags

 ### Google Software

+* Maps doesn't work when installed a second time
+  * remove your Google Account and re-add it, that'll make Maps work again.

 * Hangouts isn't properly working
   * as root, on-device, run the following command: